live-clones/recalbox/package/recalbox-romfs/recalbox-romfs-model3/roms/model3/_readme.txt

 Put your model3 roms in this directory.

-Rom files must have a ".zip" extension from romset mame 0.220
+Rom files must have a ".zip" extension from romset mame 0.230 Find the DAT file in the folder "/recalbox/share/bios/supermodel/"

 This system allows to use compressed roms on .zip
 But, it is only an archive.
 Files inside the .zip must match with extensions mentioned above.